 - Please, download the application form.

-- Applications must be submitted to the BSDB Secretary (firstname.lastname@example.org) by end of March.
+- Applications must be submitted by the end of March.

 - The student must be an EU resident.